What is a "rate lock period"?

-While there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
-The lender will agree to lock in an interest rate and points for a longer period, like 60 days, but in exchange, the rate (and sometimes points) will be higher than with a rate lock of a shorter period.
+Although there are various lengths of rate lock periods (from 15 to 60 days), the longer ones are typically more expensive.
+You can get a longer period for your lock, but in choosing this option, will likely have a higher rate than you would with a shorter span of time

 More Ways to Get a Great Interest Rate

-There are more ways to get a reduced rate, in addition to agreeing to a shorter rate lock period.
-A larger down payment will result in a lower interest rate, since you will have more equity from the beginning.
-You can pay points to reduce your rate for the life of the loan, meaning you pay more initially.
-For a lot of people, this makes sense and is a good deal..
+There are more ways to get a better rate, besides agreeing to a shorter rate lock period.
+A larger down payment will give you a lower interest rate, because you will have more equity from the beginning.
+You can pay points to improve your interest rate for the loan term, meaning you pay more up front.
+To many people, this is a good option..